 The UB Center for Successful Aging (UBCSA) seeks to foster novel, even unexpected, research collaborations among UB faculty and with external community-based partners to solve challenges facing older adults.
 UBCSA’s Seeds for Innovation in Successful Aging (SISA) program funds innovative, interdisciplinary / interprofessional preliminary research projects that have the potential to transform the way we think about aging and the practice and policy choices we make with and about older individuals and populations.

 An important goal of this seed funding program is to model university-community collaboration by supporting aging research on issues relevant to Western New York communities and translating that research quickly into regional policy and practice.

 At least one member of every applicant team must hold an appointment that allows him/her to submit external proposals through the UB Sponsored Projects Services Office.

-Applications are due by July 16, 2018, at 5 p.m.
+Applications are due by May 3, 2021, at 5 p.m.
 ET.
 Materials should be submitted by email to firstname.lastname@example.org in a single PDF file, single-spaced in 12-point font with one-inch margins.
 Each application should include:

 For more information please contact the UB Center for Successful Aging by email at email@example.com or telephone at 716-888-4865